SystemsApproach/sdn/uses.rst

 SD-WAN as an alternative to MPLS is another example of the power of centralized control.

 Provisioning a VPN using MPLS, while less complex than most earlier options, still requires some significant local configuration of both the Customer Edge (CE) router located at each customer site, and the Provider Edge (PE) router to which that site would be connected.
 In addition, it would typically require the provisioning of a circuit from the customer site to the nearest point of presence for the appropriate Telco.

 With SD-WAN, there was a realization that VPNs lend themselves to centralized configuration.
-An enterprise wants its sites–and only its authorized sites–to be interconnected, and it typically wants to apply a set of policies regarding security, traffic prioritization, access to shared services and so on.
+An enterprise wants its sites—and only its authorized sites—to be interconnected, and it typically wants to apply a set of policies regarding security, traffic prioritization, access to shared services and so on.
 These can be input to a central controller, which can then push out all the necessary configuration to a switch located at the appropriate office.
-Rather than manually configuring a CE and a PE every time a new site is added, it is possible to achieve "zero-touch"
-provisioning: an appliance is shipped to the new site with nothing more than a certificate and an address to contact, which it then uses to contact the central controller and obtain all the configuration it needs.
-Changes to policy–which might affect many sites–can be input centrally and pushed out to all affected sites.
-An example policy would be "put YouTube traffic into the lowest priority traffic class" or "allow direct access to a given cloud service from all branch offices".
+Rather than manually configuring a CE and a PE every time a new site is added, it is possible to achieve "zero-touch" provisioning: an appliance is shipped to the new site with nothing more than a certificate and an address to contact, which it then uses to contact the central controller and obtain all the configuration it needs.
+Changes to policy, which might affect many sites, can be input centrally and pushed out to all affected sites.
+An example policy would be *"put YouTube traffic into the lowest priority traffic class"* or *"allow direct access to a given cloud service from all branch offices"*.
 The idea is illustrated in :numref:`Figure %s <fig-sd-wan>`.

 .. _fig-sd-wan:
 .. figure:: figures/Slide43.png
-    :width: 700px
+    :width: 600px
     :align: center

     An SD-WAN controller receives policies centrally and pushes them